hacking-papa/nuricame-web/.github/pull_request_template.md

+## Describe the PR

+Related issue and a clear and concise description of what the PR is.

 ## Screenshots

 If applicable, add screenshots to help explain your problem.

-## Describe the PR

-A clear and concise description of what the PR is.

 ## Detail of the change